-High blood pressure manifests in startling symptoms including “possible organ damage such as chest pain, shortness of breath, back pain, numbness/weakness, [and] change in vision or difficulty speaking.”
-It’s also a condition that oftentimes reveals an underlying condition, — such as chronic kidney disease (CKD) — or a reaction to a medication.
-Plus, there are some existing health conditions that generally go hand-in-hand with high blood pressure such as “cardiovascular disease, diabetes, chronic kidney disease, and high cholesterol levels.”
+High blood pressure manifests in startling symptoms, including “possible organ damage such as chest pain, shortness of breath, back pain, numbness/weakness, [and] change in vision or difficulty speaking.”
+It’s also a condition that oftentimes reveals an underlying condition — such as chronic kidney disease (CKD) — or a reaction to a medication.
+Plus, some existing health conditions generally go hand-in-hand with high blood pressure, such as “cardiovascular disease, diabetes, chronic kidney disease, and high cholesterol levels.”

 Plant-Based Foods for Healthier Blood Pressure